OneOfTheInfiniteMonkeys/sdinfo/README.md

 &nbsp;&nbsp; bash sdinfo.sh
 The script will take some time to run as it searches for

-To test the script with an SD Card CID
+To test the script with an SD Card CID (e.g. from another system, list etc.)
 &nbsp;&nbsp; cd ~/sdinfo
 &nbsp;&nbsp; bash sdinfo.sh -c 1b534d454332515430615763c7013633